artsy/backbone-super-sync/README.md

 ## Contributing

 Please fork the project and submit a pull request with tests.
-Run tests with `make test`
+Install node modules `npm install` and run tests with `make test`

 ## License